ausmith/How-NOT-to-Review-a-Pull-Request/README.md

 # How NOT to Review a Pull Request

-A guide, through negative examples, of code review pitfalls.
+A guide, through negative examples, on avoiding code review pitfalls.

 ## Found Here